 perturbatively in $\lambda$.
 Therefore, we assume

 The equation of motion at order $\lambda^0$ is simply the equation of motion for a free scalar field $\Phi_0$.
 The equation of motion of $\Phi_1$ is instead sourced by $\Phi_0$,

 and so on at higher orders.
-The solution of this inhomogeneous linear differential equation \eqref{eq:interactions:Phi1equation} is commonly obtained in terms of the bulk--bulk propagator $G(r, t, \Omega, r'; t', \Omega'):=G(x; x')$ as
+The solution of this inhomogeneous linear differential equation \eqref{eq:interactions:Phi1equation} is commonly obtained in terms of the bulk-to-bulk propagator $G(r, t, \Omega; r', t', \Omega')=:G(x; x')$ as

 However, one must be extremely careful with the convergence of this integral.
-As we explicitly compute in section \ref{sec:bulkbulk}, the bulk-bulk propagator $G(x; x')\sim e^{\beta_+ r'}$ as $r'\to\infty$ with $r$ fixed and since $\Phi_0^2(x')\sim e^{2\beta_-r'}$, the integrand diverges as $e^{\beta_-r'}$ for any $r$ because $G$ is symmetric in its arguments.
-The naive large $r$ behavior of the integral does not agree with the large $r$ behavior of $G(x, x')$ as the integral receives corrections due to the divergencies.\footnote{The same tricky situation is encountered for scalars in AdS when their characteristic $\Delta$ corresponds to an irrelevant conformal dimension of the dual CFT operator, as thoroughly discussed and resolved in \cite{vanRees:2011fr}.}
+As we explicitly compute in section \ref{sec:bulkbulk}, the bulk-to-bulk propagator behaves as $G(x; x')\sim e^{\beta_+ r'}$ for $r'\to\infty$ with $r$ fixed and since $\Phi_0^2(x')\sim e^{2\beta_-r'}$, the integrand diverges as $e^{\beta_-r'}$ for any $r$ because $G$ is symmetric in its arguments.
+The naive large $r$ behavior of the integral does not agree with the large $r$ behavior of $G(x, x')$ as the integral receives corrections due to the divergences.\footnote{The same tricky situation is encountered for scalars in AdS when their characteristic $\Delta$ corresponds to an irrelevant conformal dimension of the dual CFT operator, as thoroughly discussed and resolved in \cite{vanRees:2011fr}.}

 We can promptly and more conveniently obtain the general structure of the solution of \eqref{eq:interactions:Phi1equation} by simply noticing that it is the sum of a free solution $\Phi_{h}$ behaving as